Schoolboy praised for quick actions after spotting fire in Ashington

 A young schoolboy has been praised for his quick actions after spotting a house fire in Ashington.

-Officers at Northumbria Police have praised Zak Dean after calling 999 when he spotted smoke and flames coming from the roof of a house in Rowlington Terrace.

-The ten-year-old and two of his friends, who were playing in a park, ran to see where the flames were coming from before he called emergency services.

-The heroic schoolboy had recently received a workshop at SafetyWorks! where Zak and his fellow pupils learned about what to do in an emergency and how to call emergency services for help.
+Zak had recently attended a workshop at SafetyWorks! where he and fellow pupils learned about what to do in an emergency and how to call for help.

-Zak has been thanked by one of the officers who organised the workshop and top officers, receiving a commendation signed by Northumbria Police’s Chief Constable Winton Keenen.

 “We kept screaming ‘fire!’ to warn anyone who might have been in the house to get out.”